 Can you get a fake tan in the shower?

 OK, I’m going to level with you here: the question posed in the title of this post has both a long, rambling answer, and a short and obvious one.
-I, naturally, am going to give you the long and rambling one: but, before I do, I’m going to take pity on those of you who’ve just arrived here having Googled some variation of the words ‘St. Tropez Gradual Tan in Shower Lotion Review’, and are just looking for someone to cut right to the chase.
+I, naturally, am going to give you the long and rambling one: but, before I do, I’m going to take pity on those of you who’ve just arrived here having Googled some variation of the words ‘St Tropez in the shower tanner’, and are just looking for someone to cut right to the chase.

-Well, here you go, folks: the short answer to the question, ‘Can you get a fake tan in the shower?’ is…
+Well, here you go, folks: the short answer to the question, ‘Can you get a fake tan in the shower with St. Tropez Gradual Tan in Shower Lotion?’ is…

 Not really, no.